Materials Science & Engineering BS / Materials Science & Engineering MS

 About the Program

 The BS/MS in Materials Science and Engineering is an accelerated degree program that provides academically qualified students the opportunity to develop technical depth and breadth in their major and an additional complementary related area, earning two diplomas (BS and MS) within the typical duration of earning the bachelor's degree alone.
 A natural progression from the student’s undergraduate courses, with the necessary technical prerequisite understanding and skills, prepares students for graduate-level studies.
-Students can still enjoy the benefits and rewards of the Drexel co-op experience and gaining research experience by working with research faculty.
+Students can still enjoy the benefits and rewards of the Drexel co-op experience and gain research experience by working with faculty.
 Salaries for students with MS degrees can range up to 25% higher than those with BS degrees alone.

 For more information, visit COE Special Programs or the BS/MS webpage.